Moving

 • Language Matters: While the IMT application and some tests may be available in English, basic Portuguese proficiency is advantageous for navigating the process and communicating with officials.
 If you don't know Portuguese, try an app, like Reverso.net, that will translate to Portuguese from Portugal, and will do it according to the context.

-Determine your license category
+Confirm your license category and eligibility

 A. EU/EEA: Licenses from European Union member states, Norway, Iceland, and Liechtenstein.